moonrepo/moon/docs/toolchain.md

 ### Node.js

-Since Monolith was designed for JavaScript based monorepo's, we intentionally support Node.js as a first-class citizen within the toolchain.
+Since Moon was designed for JavaScript based monorepo's, we intentionally support Node.js as a first-class citizen within the toolchain.
 Because of this, Node.js is _always enabled_.

 - Configured with: `node`
-- Installed to: `~/.monolith/tools/node/x.x.x`
+- Installed to: `~/.moon/tools/node/x.x.x`

 ### npm, npx